LEXtoday City Guide Live Banner

 Nearby: Blue Grass Airport, Calumet Farm, and the city of Versailles

 From the picturesque tree-lined entry way, to the thundering of hooves on the track, our historic racetrack brings thousands of fans from all over the world each year.
-Experience it yourself during the race meets (April + October), the various sales season, or during its quiet time for a tour, a meal, or a visit to the Keeneland Library.
+Experience it yourself during the race meets (April + October), the various sales seasons, or during its quiet time for a tour, meal, or visit to the Keeneland Library.

 A roundabout with a big bronze horse statue in the middle.